mitcshi/mitcshi.github.io/_pages/publications.md

 Working Papers
 ------
-* Lead time distribution in a small manufacturing system with unreliable machines and finite buffers (with S. B. Gershwin), 2025, under review
+* Lead time distribution in a small manufacturing system with unreliable machines and finite buffers (with S. B. Gershwin), 2025, revise and resubmit

 * <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5309320" target="_blank">A multi-tier methodology for Scope 3 emissions accounting in complex supply chains: Mathematical framework and empirical insights from China</a> (with R. Luo, Q. Geng, and C. Dang), 2025, revise and resubmit